-When allocating Frequency Settings to FCASAncillary Service Facilities for each Contingency FCAS, AEMO will take into account the following principles, as appropriate:
+When allocating Frequency Settings to Ancillary Service FCAS Facilities for each Contingency FCAS, AEMO will take into account the following principles, as appropriate:

-- (a) Where an FCASAncillary Service Facility is used to deliver more than one type of Contingency FCAS, it will be allocated the same Frequency Settings for each. - (b) FCASAncillary Service Facilities with larger switched blocks of generation or load will be allocated Frequency Settings closer to the NOFB. - (c) FCASAncillary Service Facilities with higher availability will be allocated Frequency Settings closer to the NOFB. - (d) For Aggregated FCASAncillary Service Facilities, where possible, AEMO will negotiate with the FCAS Provider to allocate a series of Frequency Settings to minimise the potential for over-delivery of Contingency FCAS. - (e) AEMO will consider the physical characteristics of the FCASAncillary Service Facilities. - (f) A Frequency Setting\: - (g) for Very Fast FCAS, Fast FCAS, may be a Frequency Deviation Setting or a combination of both the Frequency Deviation Setting and Frequency Rate of Change Multiplier shown in for the Mainland and Table 6 for Tasmania; and - (h)(f) for Slow FCAS or Delayed FCAS will be based on the allocated Frequency Deviation Setting shown in Table 7 for the Mainland and Table 8 for Tasmania alone. - (i) The criteria for a combined Switching Controller to initiate delivery of a fast raise service based on a combination of both Frequency Deviation Setting and Frequency Rate of Change Multiplier is to occur if both of the following conditions are satisfied:

-(i) Local Frequency < 49.85; and

-(ii) Local Frequency < FDS + (FRCM \ LFRC).
+- (a) Where an Ancillary Service FCAS Facility is used to deliver more than one type of Contingency FCAS, it will be allocated the same Frequency Settings for each. - (b) Ancillary Service FCAS Facilities with larger switched blocks of generation or load will be allocated Frequency Settings closer to the NOFB. - (c) Ancillary Service FCAS Facilities with higher availability will be allocated Frequency Settings closer to the NOFB. - (d) For Aggregated Ancillary Service FCAS Facilities, where possible, AEMO will negotiate with the FCAS Provider to allocate a series of Frequency Settings to minimise the potential for over-delivery of Contingency FCAS. - (e) AEMO will consider the physical characteristics of the Ancillary ServiceFCAS Facilities. - (f)-A Frequency Setting: - (i) for Very Fast FCAS may be a Frequency Deviation Setting or a combination of both the Frequency Deviation Setting and Frequency Rate of Change Multiplier shown in 0 for the Mainland and Table 6 for Tasmania; and - (ii) for, Fast FCAS, Slow FCAS or Delayed FCAS will be based on the allocated Frequency Deviation Setting alone. - (g) The criteria for a combined Switching Controller to initiate delivery of a fast raise service based on a combination of both Frequency Deviation Setting and Frequency Rate of Change Multiplier is to occur if both of the following conditions are satisfied: - (i) Local Frequency < 49.85; and - (ii) Local Frequency < FDS + (FRCM LFRC).